21 Sep Five Ways Employees Can Thrive in the Workplace of the Future

 In our previous blog, we explored how businesses and managers could adapt and thrive in the workplace of the future.
 This week, we will continue this discussion, however, from an employee’s perspective.

 Many of us have been working remotely as a result of COVID-19 lockdowns.
 The pandemic has accelerated workplace changes that were already underway and triggered a rethink of how we work.
 Teams have had to learn how to operate in a hybrid workplace where physical location matters less than skills and technology.
 As employees, this will require a shift in our mindset and our skillset.

 While there are many advantages to remote working, there are also some common challenges.
 From Zoom fatigue to isolation and blurred boundaries, employees need to adapt the way they work to stay productive and fulfilled.
 For example, early-career employees may need to be more conscious about setting up informal learning opportunities with their more senior colleagues and executives.

 Furthermore, there are certain tasks that are better performed in person, such as building and maintaining relationships with customers.
 Therefore, how employees divide their tie between the office and home will depend on the needs of the role and the organisation.
-Upskilling will be essential for staying relevant and thriving in a future workplace.
+Upskilling will be essential for staying relevant and thriving in a future digital workplace.

 #1 – Reflect